 There are three types of tyrosinemia (I, II, and III).
 Tyrosinemia, type II (TYR II) tends to affect the skin and eyes.
 Signs of TYR II usually begin in the first year of life.
 These signs include:

 - Increased tear production

 - Skin lesions on the hands and feet

 Many of these signs may occur when your baby eats foods that their body cannot break down.
 They can be triggered by long periods of time without eating, illnesses, and infections.

 If your baby shows any of these signs, be sure to contact your baby’s doctor immediately.

 Your baby may need to be on a restricted diet in order to avoid certain proteins that their body cannot break down.
 Babies with tyrosinemia, type II (TYR II) may need to limit certain amino acids (phenylalanine, tyrosine, and methionine) in their diet.
 Amino acids are the building blocks of protein.
 These are all found in many proteins, and phenylalanine is also found in artificial sweeteners.

 Special foods and formulas for children with TYR II are available.
 These formulas will likely need to be continued through adulthood.

-Your baby’s doctor might prescribe a drug called NTBC.
-NTBC helps lower amino acid levels in the blood.
-Everyone has some amino acids in his or her blood, but the high levels associated with TYRII can be toxic.
+Your baby’s doctor might prescribe a drug called NTBC, which helps lower amino acid levels in the blood.
+Everyone has some amino acids in their blood, but the high levels associated with TYRII can be toxic.